-Now if you’re living paycheck to paycheck, you might find it difficult to set this much money aside each month.
+Now if finances are tight, you might find it difficult to set this much money aside each month.
 But it’s important to get started, even with a small amount, so that you’re not completely knocked off your feet when a surprise expense comes up.

 If you’ve discovered ways to cut back your expenses, it’s important to divert some of that money into savings so that you don’t go into debt the next time you need some cash.